aplteam/MarkAPL/Files/MarkAPL.md

 !> What is the most productive programming language?
 => APL!

-Note that a collapsible must start with a single line marked up with `!> ` and at least one line marked up with `=> `, but may have more such lines.
+A collapsible must start with a single line that starts with `!>⎵` and at least one line that starts with `=>⎵`, but may have more such lines.
+The `⎵` character represents a space here.

 In fact almost anything might go into those lines: lists, code blocks, definition lists, headers, horizontal rulers but no collapsibles.
 The summary on the other hand only accepts headers and inline markup.

 Accordions are just two or more collapsibles in succession.
-Those are styled differently, making them appear as a single object.
+Those are styled slightly differently, making them appear as a single object.

 For example, this: